 Every insurance policy is different because they're tailored to address your unique insurance needs.
 But home equipment breakdown coverage is generally not part of a standard homeowners insurance policy.
 Suppose you want to ensure that you have financial protection against paying out of pocket for repair or replacement in the event of a mechanical, electrical or pressure-system breakdown.
 In that case, you need an endorsement for home equipment breakdown coverage added to your existing home insurance policy.

 There may be special limits for your Ontario home equipment breakdown coverage, depending on which insurance carrier you are with and how your specific policy is written.
-Some insurance companies have a limit of around $100,000, subject to deductible, and that's the only option.
+Some insurance companies have a limit of around $100,000, subject to a deductible, and that's the only option.
 Other companies offer several limit options, while others may not have any special limits on home equipment breakdown coverage.

 When adding an endorsement for home equipment breakdown coverage to your homeowners policy, it's essential to make sure you inform your insurance broker at Morison Insurance about all the equipment, appliances and systems on your residential property that need to be included in your Ontario home equipment breakdown coverage.
 That way, your insurance broker can ensure you have adequate coverage limits to get you the necessary financial assistance to get your equipment functioning again when it suffers a breakdown.